 How was it different?

-As we saw earlier from Professor Davies, the early Christians “took for granted that the gospel was continuous with [the religion of Moses]; for them the New Covenant, which Jesus had set up at the Last Supper with His disciples… did not mean that the covenant made between God and Israel was no longer in force.
-They still observed the feasts of Passover, Pentecost and Tabernacles; they also continued to be circumcised, to keep the weekly Sabbath and the Mosaic regulations concerning food.”
+As we saw earlier, the early Christians “took for granted that the gospel was continuous with [the religion of Moses]; for them the new covenant, which Jesus had set up at the Last Supper with His disciples… did not mean that the covenant made between God and Israel was no longer in force.
+They still observed the feasts of Passover, Pentecost and Tabernacles; they also continued to be circumcized, to keep the weekly Sabbath and the Mosaic regulations concerning food.”

 Subtly, but surely, Satan the devil has deceived most of today’s professing ministers into believing that Christianity was a “brand new religion”—seemingly cut off from the Old Testament and the teaching God gave through Moses.
 And although some may not be consciously aware of it, a definite anti-Jewish bias crept into early Christianity and has continued to this day!